nateonmission/React_Project/README.md

 ## Usage

+Simply run: npm start<br><br>

-Simply click on SHOWS or MOVIES, then check on the name of the series or movie you want to see.
+Then, click on SHOWS or MOVIES, then check on the name of the series or movie you want to see.
 You will then be presented with streaming options (if available).
 Clicking on the link will open a new window.

 ## Features & Requirements